Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 As the 2025–26 NBA season keeps rolling, one thing is clear: the Phoenix Suns are in transition.
 After a whirlwind of offseason roster moves, the starting five is set.
 Devin Booker now leads a rebuilt group under new coach Jordan Ott.
 Ryan Dunn returns after a promising rookie season, and Mark Williams steps into the starting center role.
 New arrival Dillon Brooks adds another leader on offense, while Collin Gillespie provides reliable depth off the bench.

-At 12-7 and sixth in the western confernce, the Suns' championship odds are among the longest in the league.
+At 15-12 and seventh in the western conference, the Suns' championship odds are among the longest in the league.
 Follow along all season to see how the Suns' new roster shapes up.

 Latest Phoenix Suns Starting Lineup: